 Try to get into the habit of signing to your deaf dog throughout your daily routine instead of just signing in your training sessions.
 For example, I sign a “W” every time I fill up their water bowl.
 I sign when it is time to eat, when it is time to go outside (they have to “sit” and “wait” to eat, go outside, come inside ect) and also I point in different directions when I am walking through the house so they can learn and understand directional signing.
 If you want to knock your training up a notch, then you can do some Tether Training while using directional signing the whole time your dog is tethered to you.
 To read more about Tether Training, please click here.

-To start on different commands, give the command sign you want the dog to perform, lure the dog into place with a high value treat, (I use Light Bologna and cut it into very small squares) give a open flash of your hand when the dog does what you want (or a thumbs up sign), then treat.
+To start on different sign cues, give the specific sign cue you want the dog to perform, lure the dog into place with a high value treat, (I use Light Bologna and cut it into very small squares) give a open flash of your hand when the dog does what you want (or a thumbs up sign), then treat.
 Repeat, repeat, repeat.
 Be sure to check out some of the great training videos by other deaf dog owners under our Training Video section to see how the positive reinforcement training works with deaf dogs.

 Also if you start training your deaf dog to do new tricks and you want to learn new signs.
 I use a couple of different American Sign Language web-sites like signsavvy.com or aslpro.com and then just type in the word in the search box.
 Once you type in the word and press enter there will be a 5 second video with someone signing the word so you can see how to sign the word.
 I use the ASL signs but sometimes I only have one hand free so my deaf dogs know the one handed version of an ASL sign which we like to call Deaf Dogs Sign Language or DDSL.
 If you decide to come up with your own signs for your deaf dog that would be considered DDSL.